winduum/winduum-docs/docs/docs/config.md

 * **Type:** `number[]`
 * **Default:** `[10, 20, 30, 40, 50, 60]`

-These are additional z-index values that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
+These are additional z-index tokens that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.

 Example `z-10`:
 ```css